When you fill out a Marketplace application, you'll need to estimate what your household income is likely to be for the year you want coverage.

 If you live in a state that did NOT join the expanded Medicaid program under the Affordable Care Act, you have the greatest risk of losing out.

-♦ People living in these states must have a total income of at least 100% of the Federal Poverty Level for their household size to qualify for help with premium credits.
+♦ People living in these states must have a total income of at least 100% of the Federal Poverty Guidelines (commonly referred to as Federal Poverty Level) for their household size to qualify for help with premium credits.
 Anything less and you will be out of luck.

 • $12,760 for individuals